bishoy2002/IT-1025-Bishoy/Lab4/readme.md

 ### File Formats
 JPG is best for real photos, and it's a lossy compression.
 PNG is best for minimal color palette and its a lossless compression.
 GIF is best for minimal color palette.
 Its similar to PNG because they both are lossless compressions.
 JPG, PNG, and GIF are all similar because they all display a design or a photo.
 ### File Properties
+My design is a simple logo with three layers.
+The three shapes that I used are, the square with cut corners, and two triangles.
+Under the logo it also says "connect".
+My idea is an social media platform where users can speak there mind without the fear of censorship.
+Internet and social media censorship has been a big issue over the past few years.
+The file is
 ## Conclusion

 Include your professional conclusion here...